mozilla/fxa/packages/fxa-event-broker/README.md

 Sent when a user's subscription state has changed to RPs that provide the changed subscription capability.

+**NOTES**:
-**NOTE**: There are strict requirements about subscription state change handling based on the `changeTime` as documented below.
+- There are strict requirements about subscription state change handling based on the `changeTime` as documented below.
+- A webhook event will not be sent if a user creates an FxA account on the sign up subscription page in Subplat.
+Since the account is suddenly new, we assume the user never visited the product and thus shouldn't get information on this new user until they visit the RP's product page.

 - Event Identifier
   - `https://schemas.accounts.firefox.com/event/subscription-state-change`